State Pension for people living overseas

 - if you have worked in the country you are now living in, your claim for your UK State Pension should be made through the pension institution in that country

-- if you have not worked in the country you are now living in, you should claim your UK State Pension from the International Pension Centre, unless you have worked in another EEA country since leaving the UK, in which case you should make your claim through the last institution you were insured with.
+- if you have not worked in the country you are now living in, you should claim your UK State Pension from the International Pension Centre, unless you have worked in another EEA country since leaving the UK, in which case you should make your claim through the pension institution in that country.

 - International Pension Centre